 I’ve been making this dandelion greens recipe for a couple of weeks now and can’t seem to get enough of it.
 I’m serving it as a side dish, piling it on pasta and eating with eggs on toast for breakfast, lunch and dinner.
+(It makes for one of the best brunch recipes too.)
 I suppose at the rate I’m going, I’m probably going to start sprouting little yellow flowers out of my ears any day now.
 But I consider that a small price to pay for eating these delicious wild greens.

 Pinterest is a fun digital toy.
 Even I participate in some of the Pinterest madness (My Man’s Belly).
 But there are some truly obsessed people out there (ok…women).
 This craziness is not helping how guys perceive women.

 In the “olden days,” women would have ideas/dreams that they would share with their friends.
 Or have pictures of things that they dremaed of and would pin them to a cork board.
 Some of them even kept “dream books” with the subject of dream house or dream wedding.
 Still a bit strange, but not something that was publicly shared.
 If it was shared at all, it was done privately with just close friends and family.